ElusiveMonni/monni_docs/docs/modules/points-section/commands.md

 ---
 To prevent Discord servers from overusing Monni's resources, there are restrictions to the number of commands which can exist in a single server.

 This limit is 10 commands for a normal server.
-Limits can soon be increased indefinitely through our premium subscription.
+Limits can be increased indefinitely through our premium subscription.